-E: Education @ Home
+E: Education at Home

-Quality Insights has created three short, patient-friendly videos available at no cost for practice or patient use.
-In addition to "Take High Blood Pressure Into Your Own Hands," which reviews self-measurement techniques step-by-step, topics include understanding blood pressure and making healthy lifestyle changes.
-Practices can share these via patient portal, telehealth, or waiting/exam room videos, or provide the flyer so patients can view at home to reinforce the practice education.
+Quality Insights created three short, patient-friendly videos available at no cost for practice or patient use.
+"Take High Blood Pressure Into Your Own Hands" reviews step-by-step self-measurement techniques and includes topics like understanding blood pressure and making healthy lifestyle changes.

+Practices can share these videos via their patient portal, during telehealth appointments, in waiting/exam rooms, or you can distribute the flyer to patients during their visit and encourage them to follow the link on the flyer so that they can watch the videos at home to reinforce the education they received from their provider(s).